-Corporate planning and the Built Environment Performance Plan
+Corporate planning and the Built Environment Performance Plan (BEPP)

 This planning function within the Directorate operates at various levels, the first of which is concerned with providing inputs into corporate planning processes.
-At this level, the Human Settlements function is to coordinate with various other planning processes, such as the City Development Strategy, the draft Economic Development Strategy, the Urbanisation Strategy, and others.
+At this level, the Human Settlements function is to co-ordinate with various other planning processes, such as the City Development Strategy, the draft Economic Development Strategy, the Urbanisation Strategy and others.
 It also includes more focused geographic planning efforts, such as the Voortrekker Road corridor strategy or work on the integration zone.

 National Government has introduced the USDG, which is a block grant to all metropolitan municipalities in South Africa.
 Its purpose is to supplement capital investment in municipal infrastructure.
 Annually, the receiving municipality must state how it intends using the funds, and also illustrate how such spending is expected to improve the overall performance of the built environment.
-To fulfil this requirement, an annual Built Environment Performance Plan (BEPP) is prepared by the Department of Housing Land and Forward Planning.
+To fulfil this requirement, an annual BEPP is prepared by the Directorate.

-The BEPP seeks to highlight the infrastructure implications of existing urban plans, such as the Integrated Development Plan (IDP), the metro Spatial Development Framework, and the Metro Transport Plan, while assessing whether past spending is in fact bringing about greater sustainability, relieving poverty and resulting in greater economic growth.
+The BEPP seeks to highlight the infrastructure implications of existing urban plans, such as the IDP, the Metro Spatial Development Framework, and the Metro Transport Plan, while assessing whether past spending is in fact bringing about greater sustainability, relieving poverty and resulting in greater economic growth.